trevor-ian-nguyen/github-example/new_file.md

-This is the content for my new file.
+This is the updated content for my new file.